biproberkay/biproberkay/README.md

 # Hello World 👋
-My name is Hakan Berkay.
+I am Berkay.
 I am a Computer Programmer.
-I love computer technology.
-I love every part of it.
-I am focusing on developing software.
-But i am also interested in hardware stuff and electronics about computer. lifelong learner, microsoft follower, a student are the other things desicribes me.
+I have a strong passion about computer technology.
+Hardware, Software and also other User side activity...But i am focusing on developing software.
+Other words to describes me: lifelong learner, microsoft follower, a student.
 I'm a CEIT student at Yıldız Tecnical University.
 I want to be a fullstack web developer and working on it.
 If you can want to contact with me; feel free to email me anytime you want.
 I'd be happy to meet new developers and expand my network.

 **Let's contact with me!**